Our Compliance Update keeps you informed of activities related to our

 Compliance and Enforcement Priorities and other important information to help you comply with our schemes.

-The Clean Energy Regulator (the agency) administers programs legislated by the Australian Government to report on or reduce Australia's carbon emissions.
-Responsibility for complying with scheme obligations rests with the participants concerned.
+The Clean Energy Regulator (the agency) administers Australian Government programs for reporting and reducing Australia's carbon emissions.
+Responsibility for complying with scheme obligations always rests with the participants concerned.
 Our approach includes helping scheme participants to understand how to comply, educating those who want to do the right thing, and a commitment to deter, detect and respond to non-compliance and misconduct to ensure ongoing integrity of our schemes.
 We will continue to engage and work with other regulators and will take a proportionate, risk-based approach to regulatory burden to protect the public interest.

 The agency will take compliance action, in the form of administrative sanction or civil proceedings, against participants who have made claims for ACCUs based on false or misleading information.

 About The Clean Energy Regulator

 Emissions Reduction Fund

 Our Systems And Their Resources

 Clean Energy Markets

 Freedom of Information